bknowles/chef-fundamentals/slides/introduction/01_slide.md

 Best practices themselves are subjective.

-Chef is flexible and you can make it do almost anything you want.
+Chef is flexible and you can make it do almost anything you want (TIMTOWTDI).

 # About the course materials

-Opscode's Chef Fundamentals training materials are dual-licensed.
+Opscode's training materials are dual-licensed.

 * Creative Commons Attribution-ShareAlike (CC BY-SA) for slides, guides and notes.